ambroseahawo/ambroseahawo/README.md

 - 👋 Hi, I’m @ambroseahawo
 - 👀 I’m interested in both javascript and python
-- 🌱 I’m currently learning django for the backend and how to present it with react on the frontend
+- 🌱 I’m currently practising django for the backend rest api with reactjs on the frontend
-- 💞️ I’m looking to collaborate on much exiciting projects either on MERN Stack or django
+- 💞️ I’m looking to collaborate on much exiciting projects either on django or react
 - 📫 How to reach me; email - ahawoadeya995@gmail.com

 <!---